 Telescope: 14" Meade LX200GPS telescope

-For information on tour availability and star parties, please use the email.
+For information on public openings, tour availability and star parties, please use the email or Facebook/Instagram messaging.

 Phone: 801-587-7662 (Use this if you need help finding us while on campus, we do not monitor this number outside viewing hours)

-Dept. of Physics and Astronomy: 801-581-6901 (Daytime departmental number, limited day to day information, use the email for up to date information)
+Dept. of Physics and Astronomy: 801-581-6901 (Daytime departmental number, general information only, use the email for up to date information)